Shopping in London – the 5 best places to go

 Carnaby Street is just a short wander from the theatres of the West End and the shops on Oxford Street and Regent Street.
 It’s completely pedestrianised and actually made up of 13 streets filled with shops, bars and restaurants.
 Shoppers visit in their droves to buy everything from designer gear to vintage mod clothes.

-Diesel and American Apparel are among the big names here, and you can’t miss Liberty.
+Diesel and Ralph Lauren are among the big names here, and you can’t miss Liberty.
 This huge Tudor revival building on Great Marlborough Street sells luxury goods including clothes, cosmetics and famous Liberty-print fabrics.

 Read more on the official Carnaby Street website.